Group of medical professionals standing around nurses station

 Brief description: This retrospective study aims include determining the relationship between function, stroke severity and perceived health status in this population and the factors that predict favorable health status.

-Contact: Cecile Alpasan
+Contact: Maria Cecilia Alpasan

 Email: [email protected]